Retyping Appraisals

 The Long Version -

-Since the passage of the FIRREA laws in 1989/1990 retypes of appraisals, or the readdressing of an appraisal to a different user or client is not allowed under State and Federal Laws.
+Since the passage of the FIRREA Act in 1989/1990 retypes of appraisals, or the readdressing of an appraisal to a different user or client is not allowed under State and Federal Laws.

 Over the past decade numerous lenders and mortgage brokers have not followed this law and as a course of daily business, regularly demanded that appraisers “retype, or readdress” appraisals from one lender’s or mortgage brokers name into a different lenders name.
 Ignorant or unethical appraisers have blindly followed the wishes/demands of their client in readdressing appraisals.